balajisaikumar-Mangena/USER-CONFIGURABLE-MEDICATION-REMINDER-SYSTEM/README.md

 # USER CONFIGURABLE MEDICATION REMINDER SYSTEM

-Embedded System Project using LPC2148 Microcontroller
+Embedded System Project using **LPC2148 ARM7 Microcontroller**

 ---

 # Introduction

-The User Configurable Medication Reminder System is an embedded system designed to help users follow their medication schedule accurately.
-The system reminds users to take medicines at specific times using a buzzer alert and LCD display notification.
+The **User Configurable Medication Reminder System** is an embedded system designed to help users take medicines at the correct time.

+The system continuously monitors time using the **Real Time Clock (RTC)**.
+When the scheduled medicine time arrives, the system alerts the user using a **buzzer** and displays a reminder message on the **LCD screen**.

+Users can configure medicine schedules using a **keypad-based menu system**.

-This project is implemented using the LPC2148 ARM7 microcontroller.
-The system integrates a Real Time Clock (RTC), 16x2 LCD display, keypad interface, and buzzer alert system.
+This project is implemented using the **LPC2148 ARM7 microcontroller**, simulated in **Proteus**, and programmed using **Embedded C in Keil µVision**.

-Users can configure medicine schedules through a menu-driven interface.
-When the configured medicine time matches the RTC time, the system activates an alert and displays the next upcoming medicine time.

 ---